 The public has become more aware of the impact of synthetic fertilisers and chemicals on the environment.
-The result is many turf managers have begun to use biostimulants for turf managment in Australia.
+The result is many turf managers have begun to use biostimulants for turf management in Australia.
 At very low rates these have many benefits and give a positive growth response.
 A good example of this response is the use of the turf pigment Vertmax Duo which contains salicylic acid.
-This not only filters UV light and gives an immediate colour reponse but also increases growth and increases lateral root branching.
+This not only filters UV light and gives a rapid colour response but also increases growth and lateral root branching.

 Examples of biostimulants for turf:

 - Seaweed extracts: These extracts contain a variety of natural compounds that can promote plant growth and health, such as hormones, minerals, and amino acids.

 - Microorganisms: Certain bacteria and fungi can be applied to turfgrass to improve root development, nutrient uptake, and disease resistance.

 - Humic acids: These acids are derived from decomposed organic matter and can improve soil structure and water-holding capacity, as well as increase the availability of nutrients.

 - Plant extracts: Some plant extracts like aloe vera, can be used to improve plant growth and health.

 Biostimulants for turf are not regulated by the APVMA.
 As a result, it is important to research the product and check the label for the active ingredient, the amount, and the specific use before application.
 Also, consult with a professional before applying any biostimulant, as different turf types may require different biostimulant treatments.

 There is a constant stream of new products coming onto the market which make massive claims with little supporting data.
 This blog is an attempt to cut through the marketing and get to the facts.

 Humic substances as biostimulants.